JamFox/docs.jamfox.dev/docs/content/food/coffee.md

 Official technique:

-1. Milk at 55-65°C
-2. Start at the centre, barely in at a slight angle (30deg), 5s
+1. Start at the centre, barely in at a slight angle (30deg), 5s
-3. Go deeper and slowly towards the edge while keeping a vortex, until sound of milk is more quiet, about 20s (in this stage avoid making any new bubbles!)
+2. Go deeper and slowly towards the edge while keeping a vortex, until sound of milk is more quiet, about 20s (in this stage avoid making any new bubbles!)

 ## Recipes